Loading NuWatt Energy...

 Not yet.
 NuWatt's Propel program is currently available in Maine and Texas.
 Given MA's strong incentive environment (SMART, ConnectedSolutions, high rates, 1:1 NM), Propel could be particularly compelling here.
 Standard solar leases and PPAs are widely available in MA from multiple national and local providers.

-The critical deadline is July 4, 2026.
-The third-party system owner must begin construction before this date to claim the Section 48/48E 30% ITC.
+The key date is July 4, 2026 — the Section 48/48E begin-construction safe harbor (not an expiry).
+If the third-party system owner begins construction on or before it, the project locks in the full ITC timing pathway (placed in service through roughly 2030); projects that begin construction later still qualify for the 30% ITC but generally must be placed in service by December 31, 2027.
 MA solar permitting typically takes 6–10 weeks due to high demand.
 Start the process by early spring 2026 to ensure your project qualifies.
 Also note the SMART 3.0 cap (600 MW for PY2026) — enrollment is first-come, first-served.

 Find out your exact lease or PPA rate for your Massachusetts home.
 With SMART 3.0 payments, 1:1 net metering, and ConnectedSolutions, MA offers some of the strongest TPO economics in the country.
-The Section 48/48E deadline is July 4, 2026.
+Begin construction by July 4, 2026 to lock in the most flexible Section 48/48E timing; projects starting later still qualify if placed in service by December 31, 2027.

 $0